stenehall/homebridge-ikea/README.md

 This is a very quick and still very dirty implementation of [Ikeas gateway](http://www.ikea.com/se/sv/catalog/products/40337806/) with an [Ikea lightbulb](http://www.ikea.com/se/sv/catalog/products/10318263/).
 As of now it works just fine to turn it on and set the brighness but temperature is not yet working.

+## Functionality

+- Find all your Ikea lamps connected to your Gateway.
+- Name lamps from Gateway names.
+- Turn on/off lamps
+- Dim lamps
+- Very primitive control of Kelvin, doesn't work in HomeKit app, only tested in Eve

-## Up and running
+## Dependencies

-For this to work we first need [libcoap](https://github.com/obgm/libcoap.git) since it seems to be the best tool to talk coap for now.
+For this to work you will need [libcoap](https://github.com/obgm/libcoap.git) since it seems to be the best tool to talk coap for now.

 ### Install libcoap